NollmannLab/qudi-HiM/documentation/qudi-cbs documentation/qudi-cbs_userguide/Qudi-CBS_UserGuide.md

 - Select the ROIMulticolorScanTask and start it by clicking on the start button in the toolbar.

 You can monitor the position the stage is currently at, using the ROI selector GUI (without using the tracking mode).
 The logger in the Qudi manager GUI will inform you when data has been acquired and saved.

+If you want to follow the experiment progress with Bokeh, make sure to manually update the permissions of the folder where the data are saved.
+To so so :
+- click right on the folder and go to properties
+- NFS attributes
+- check Group/W and Other/W
+- apply

 ### Step 2: RT hybridization cycles